-Laser on/off Laser on/off is only effective when pin 8 is connected to GND.
-Multifunctional Zeroing (Mastering) High / Low Sets the function of the digital input.
+Laser on/off On / Off Laser on/off is only effective when pin 8 is connected to GND.
+Multifunctional Sets the function of the digital input.
 The Trigger influ- input Trigger In High / Low ences capture and export of a measurement value.
-Zeroing/Mastering sets the current measurement value Teaching to the entered master value.
+Zeroing/Mastering sets the current measurement value to the entered master value.
 Teaching scales the analog output.
 HTL is defined as active input level.
-Inactive ouiput.
-HTL is defined as active input level.
-Key function Zeroing (Mastering Sets the function of the sensor key.
+Inactive Key function ction Zeroing (Mastering) Sets the function of the sensor key.
 Inactive means Teaching Inactive keylock.